dgc-cgn/CAS-Digital-Trust/public-information/certificate-issuance.md

 Subject to actions by the client, the following steps will be taken leading to possible suspension or cancellation of the client's certification:

-Unless a reply is received to the letter accompanying notification within 14 days, certification will be suspended and a notification of suspension may be published at the discretion of CIOSC
+Unless a reply is received to the letter accompanying notification within 14 days, certification will be suspended and a notification of suspension may be published at the discretion of DGC

 The client's response to the accompanying letter will be reviewed and the proceedings may be put on hold while clarification is sought.

 Where mutually agreed-upon corrective action is to be implemented, a time period for implementation will be specified and a review of the corrective action undertaken at the appointed time.
-This may be the subject of a special surveillance visit or of review of submitted objective evidence, at the discretion of CIOSC Should the corrective action not be considered adequate or not be completed by the appointed time, certification will be automatically suspended.
+This may be the subject of a special surveillance visit or of review of submitted objective evidence, at the discretion of DGC Should the corrective action not be considered adequate or not be completed by the appointed time, certification will be automatically suspended.

-In the case of serious circumstances, CIOSC may invoke suspension during the period pending the implementation of corrective action.
+In the case of serious circumstances, DGC may invoke suspension during the period pending the implementation of corrective action.

-Where suspension has been invoked, unless otherwise specified, the client must advise CIOSC every 14 days of the current situation of corrective action.
+Where suspension has been invoked, unless otherwise specified, the client must advise DGC every 14 days of the current situation of corrective action.
 Failure to meet this requirement will result in cancellation of the client's certification.

 Where suspension has been invoked due to failure to conduct surveillance audit, the client shall give justification for failure and offer suitable date.
 An additional day shall be added to routine surveillance days.
 The date shall not be later than 15 months from last audit.
 Failure to offer for audit within 15 months shall result in cancellation of certification.

 When corrective action to resolve the problem(s) taken by the client has been verified, certification will be resumed.
 The period of certification will not be revised to cover the period of suspension.

-Cancellation of certification will be invoked where, following suspension of certification, the client fails to respond to CIOSC communications within the 14-day grace period or fails to implement corrective action within the appointed time period.
+Cancellation of certification will be invoked where, following suspension of certification, the client fails to respond to DGC communications within the 14-day grace period or fails to implement corrective action within the appointed time period.

-In extreme circumstances CIOSC may invoke the cancellation of certification with immediate effect without recourse to initial certification suspension.
+In extreme circumstances DGC may invoke the cancellation of certification with immediate effect without recourse to initial certification suspension.

-Cancellation of certification will require the client to assume the status of non-approval and return all certification documentation to CIOSC
+Cancellation of certification will require the client to assume the status of non-approval and return all certification documentation to DGC

 Use of certification documents, symbols, or logos by the client following certification cancellation may result in legal action being taken against the client.

 Re-approval after certification cancellation will be on the same basis, and follow the same process, as that of initial application for a new client.
-This will require a full assessment, with optional document review at the discretion of CIOSC
+This will require a full assessment, with optional document review at the discretion of DGC

-The de-certification will be published as a separate list and will be available at the CIOSC office and made available upon request.
+The de-certification will be published as a separate list and will be available at the DGC office and made available upon request.

-The client has the right to appeal any decisions of CIOSC and a copy of the appeals procedures will be made available upon request.
+The client has the right to appeal any decisions of DGC and a copy of the appeals procedures will be made available upon request.

 AE shall remove the companies where the certificate has been cancelled.
 During suspension, suspension remark shall be placed in the registered of approved firms.